 A 50,000-square-foot indoor entertainment center in Provo with a dozen attractions under one roof — indoor surfing on the FlowRider, bowling, laser tag, an indoor ropes course, bumper cars, and an arcade.
 It's the valley's go-to when the weather won't cooperate and the kids need to burn energy.
 See our Provo indoor activities guide for more rainy-day options.

-In summer, Seven Peaks is the classic family water park — slides, pools, and a lazy river that fills an entire hot afternoon.
+In summer, Splash Summit — still listed as Seven Peaks in a lot of older write-ups — is the classic family water park — slides, pools, and a lazy river that fills an entire hot afternoon.
 Pack sunscreen and plan to stay.

 Splash pads & water play (summer)

-Summer in Utah Valley basically is splash-pad season, and nearly every city has its own — most free, most open roughly June through early September.
+Summer in Utah Valley basically is splash-pad season — nearly every city has its own, most free, most open roughly June through early September.
+(June also brings the family outing of a different kind: the Utah Valley Parade of Homes, a one-ticket tour of the county's newest showpiece houses.)
 A few of the best:

 5. Lehi Family Park